rufuziu/challenges-compass/question-3/README.md

 I have coded two fluxs on "Main", the first is using
 resources, the second is with prompt input.
-The fist flux is the "default" run, to see others
+The first flux is the "default" run, to see others
 results, just change the content in "resources/testFile.txt".
 The second flux run if the first flux don't find the file,
 to run it delete the "testFile.txt".